lsst-ts/observatory-ops-docs/Simonyi/SAL-Scripts/SimonyiCommonSALScripts.rst

 - The script name to search for in the ScriptQueue as well as a link to its GitHub documentation.
 - Examples of common SAL script and/or ``run_command.py`` configurations.
-  Scripts that require empty configurations are labeled as "No configuration."
+  Scripts that require empty configurations are labeled as "No Configuration.."

 .. _Simonyi-SAL-Scripts-MTM1M3: